Jorrit05/uva-shared/writing-assignment1/assignment.md

 ## Question 4

 **Describe the parts of the eFLINT language that can be classified as imperative instructions.
 Explain how you decided that these are indeed the instructions of the language.
 For each kind of instruction, explain the effects these instructions can have.**

+The 'scenario' part can be described as having an imperative style.
+Because it processes 'real-life' 'Duties', 'Acts', 'Events' and 'Observations' the order of steps is evaluated step by step, in an imperative manner.

 ## Question 5